-Principles.
-Dr. John A. Cagle (see the Preface to this Manual) suggests the following as bedrock principles: (1) the purpose of parliamentary proced ure is to facilitate, not to obscure or confound, the transaction of business, and to promote cooperation and harmony (and, we might add, courtesy and justice, or fairness); (2) all voters in attendance have equal rights, privileges, and obligations, and, while the majority has the right to decide most questions, the minority has rights to be protected (foremost, the right to be heard); (3) full and free discussion of every motion is a fundamental right, (4) only one question may be considered at any gi ven time, unless by agreement; and (5) voters have the right to know at all times what the immediately pending question is, and to have the moderator restate it before a vote is taken.
-A good moderator is in truth, and is perceived to be, fair and imparti al throughout the proceedings.
+Dr. John A. Cagle (see the Manual Preface) suggests the following as bedrock principles: (1) the purpose of parliamentary procedure is to facilitate, not to obscure or confound, the transaction of business, and to promote cooperation and harmony (and, we might add, courtesy and justice, or fairness); (2) all voters in attendance have equal rights, privileges, and obligations, and, while the majority has the right to decide most questions, the minority has rights to be protected (foremost, the right to be heard); (3) full and free discussion of every motion is a fundamental right; (4) only one question may be considered at any given time, unless by agreement; and (5) voters have the right to know at all times what the immediately pending question is, and to have the moderator restate it before a vote is taken.
+A good moderator is in truth, and is perceived to be, fair and impartial throughout the proceedings.